IvanFernandezGracia/pacman-excercies/README.md

 <!-- DESCRIPTION -->
 ## Description
-Controls the images of multiple PacMan's by parasimulating their movement in the window and reversing the direction.
+Controls the images of multiple PacMan's by simulating their movement in the window and reversing the direction.
 A web page is created that produces multiple PacMan when a button is clicked.
 Use JavaScript functions array and techniques to manipulate the Document Object Model or DOM.

 <!-- RUN -->
 ## How to Run